A1doranM/HowProgrammingWork/README.md

-# My conspect of HowProgrammingWorks lessons created by Timur Shemsedinov
+# My summary of HowProgrammingWorks lessons created by Timur Shemsedinov